 - Clear clutter so you don’t pay to move it.

-- Research removal firms and invite them to quote.
+- Research moving firms and invite them to quote.

 - Check parking restrictions at your old and new homes in case permits are required.